MicrosoftDocs/fabric-docs/docs/data-engineering/spark-detail-monitoring.md

 ---
-title: Apache Spark application detail monitoring
+title: Monitor Apache Spark application details
-description: Learn how to view detailed monitoring of an application. ms.reviewer: snehagunda ms.author: jejiang
+description: In Fabric, use Apache Spark to run notebooks, Spark job definitions, jobs, and other types of applications.
+Learn how to monitor your Spark application details. ms.reviewer: snehagunda ms.author: jejiang
 author: jejiang